rx-store/rx-store/website/docs/react/api-reference/store.md

 **Args**:

 - `value`: {}
-  - The store value is a plain javascript object, containing RxJs (containing [RxJs subjects](../../basics/subjects) & [observables](../../basics/observables)).
+  - The store value is a plain javascript object (containing [RxJs subjects](../../basics/subjects) & [observables](../../basics/observables)).
 - `effect`: `() => () => void`
   - A function that when called, subscribes to the streams in your store value, runs side effects for the duration it is subscribed.
-The [../../basics/effects](effect function) should return another function that calls unsubscribe on it's RxJs subscription(s) to tear down any effects once the [Manager unmounts](./manager).
+The [effect function](../../basics/effects) should return another function that calls unsubscribe on it's RxJs subscription(s) to tear down any effects once the [Manager unmounts](./manager).

 You create your store value, which is a plain old javascript object (containing [RxJs subjects](../../basics/subjects) & [observables](../../basics/observables)), then use `createStore()` passing in the store value, and the optional root effect.